owncloud-archive/documentation/admin_manual/installation/linux_installation.rst

 Preferred Linux Installation Method
 ===================================

-We recommend the installation from the tar ball for large productive environments and experienced Linux administators.
-This is especially useful in installations, where webserver, storage and database are on separate machines.
+For production environment, we recommend the installation from the tar archive.
+This applies in particular to scenarios, where webserver, storage and database are on separate machines.
-In this scenario, all dependencies and requirements are managed by the package management of your OS, while the ownCloud code itself is maintained in a sequence of simple steps as documented in our instructions for the `Manual ownCloud Upgrade <https://doc.owncloud.com/server/9.0/admin_manual/maintenance/manual_upgrade.html>`_.
+In this constellation, all dependencies and requirements are managed by the package management of your OS, while the ownCloud code itself is maintained in a sequence of simple steps as documented in our instructions for the `Manual Installation on Linux <https://doc.owncloud.com/server/9.0/admin_manual/installation/source_installation.html>`_ and the `Manual ownCloud Upgrade <https://doc.owncloud.com/server/9.0/admin_manual/maintenance/manual_upgrade.html>`_.

-The package installation is for smaller setups, where ease of use matters more than stability of operation.
+The package installation is for single-server setups, where ease of use matters more than stability of operation.

 Changes in 9.0